karrot-dev/yuca/README.md

 I highly recommend using [pass](https://www.passwordstore.org/) as it works very nicely with the vault mechanism.

-For example, if you have the vault password store as `yuca.foodsharing-taiwan` you can create this file in `passwords/foodsharing-taiwan` (make sure to `chmod +x` it):
+For example, if you have the vault password store as `yuca.vault` you can create this file in `vault-password` (make sure to `chmod +x` it):

 ```
 #!/bin/sh
-pass yuca.foodsharing-taiwan
+pass yuca.vault
 ```

 Then use it with:

 ```
-./scripts/run playbooks/foodsharing-taiwan/setup.playbook.yml --vault-password-file passwords/foodsharing-taiwan
+./scripts/run playbooks/karrot-dev/setup.playbook.yml --vault-password-file vault-password
 ```

 Benefits: